Ä¢¹½ÊÓÆµ

 The most common language spoken in Abiquiu is African languages.
 Other important languages spoken here include Arabic and Hungarian.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 3 people per square mile living here, this neighborhood is less crowded than 98.9% of America.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 98.9% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Single parenting is hard.
 But you don't have to tell the neighborhood about it; they already know.
 20.1% of this neighborhood's households are run by single mothers, which is a higher concentration than Ä¢¹½ÊÓÆµ found in 97.1% of American neighborhoods.
 Further Ä¢¹½ÊÓÆµ research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.